Processes

 3. Select Stage Type = Logic.

-5. Set up new Cases by defining their Value (what the Variable value must be in order for the Case to be executed) and its corresponding Action.
+5. Set up new Cases by defining their Value (what the Variable value must be equal to in order for the Case to be executed) and its corresponding Action.
 Actions include:

 1. Go to next stage